This article is written by Austin Garcia

 Preemptive Measures by Companies

-In anticipation of a potential strike, some companies are already taking steps to mitigate the impact.
-For example, Maersk has urged shippers to clear their containers from U.S. Eastern Seaboard and Gulf Coast ports and to return empty containers ahead of the contract expiration date.
-Additionally, some shipments are being rerouted to the West Coast or to Canada to avoid potential disruptions.
+In anticipation of a possible strike, many companies took steps to prepare.
+Shippers were urged to clear containers from ports.
+They were also asked to return empty containers before the deadline.
+Some companies rerouted shipments to the West Coast or Canada.
+This was to avoid potential disruptions.

 The Pressure to Reach an Agreement